junkaiii/honestbee-bot/Readme.md

 Bot: Great, you will need Ground Beef, Hot Breakfast Sausage...
 (Bot will tell you what are the ingredients needed)

-Bot: You will need to buy 0.5 pound of Ground Beef...(Bot automatically knows what you are missing and need to buy or topup.)
+Bot: You will need to buy 0.5 pound of Ground Beef...(Bot automatically knows what you are missing and suggests what to buy or topup.)